 3D mammograms will be performed unless specifically instructed otherwise by the ordering doctor.
 3D mammograms are covered by Medicare, Medicaid and Illinois law.

 Many people don’t realize that colorectal cancer is highly preventable.
-The American College of Gastroenterology recommends colonoscopy screenings beginning at age 50 for both men and women.
-African Americans should begin screening at 45.
+The American College of Gastroenterology recommends colonoscopy screenings beginning at age 45 for all patients.
 Considerations for patients’ medical and family histories may also indicate they require a screening earlier in life.

 Colonoscopies have long been considered the gold standard for colorectal cancer screening and detection.
 Unlike other cancer screenings which can only detect a problem, a colonoscopy could prevent colorectal cancer by removing precancerous polyps during the exam.
 Removal of polyps prevents up to 90 percent of colorectal cancer.